th3-z/kf2-magicked-admin/README.md

 enabling the motd_scoreboard option will put a live scoreboard in the motd.
     - `%SRV_D` and `%SRV_K` will be replaced by the total dosh and kills on the server respectively.
-* Writting a `server_name.init` with a list of commands will run the commands when the bot starts on server_name.
+* Witting a `server_name.init` with a list of commands will run the commands when the bot starts on server_name.

 Downloads